Welcome to our discussion forum series, The IAQ Club, modeled after the popular community tradition, the book club.

 Mark Your Calendars for Upcoming IAQ Club Sessions Spring 2025

-Click here to register for the June 18, 2025 IAQ Club Discussion forum
+Click here to register for the November 20th Investigating Spray Foam Problems IAQ Club Discussion forum